 Program Educational Objectives

 Program educational objectives are broad statements that describe what graduates are expected to attain within a few years of graduation.
-Program educational objectives are based on the needs of the program’s constituencies.
+Program educational objectives are based on the needs of our program’s constituencies, which include our alumni, their employers, our faculty and our Advisory Board.

 Annual Student Enrollment and Graduation Data